 Federal and State regulations specifically prohibit the transportation, storage and disposal of unknown waste materials.
 Consequently, unknown chemicals will not be accepted for disposal!
 Analysis of unlabeled materials may cost thousands of dollars per container.
 The cost of such analysis will be borne by the generator or generating department.
 Proper management practices in your department can prevent the generation of unknown wastes.
 Make sure all hazardous materials and wastes are properly identified when accumulation begins.
 Do not permit students, faculty or staff to use or leave unidentified materials on College property.

 Spilled hazardous material and all cleanup materials become hazardous waste.

 The generator is responsible for mitigating any damage and minimizing exposure for anyone in the vicinity of the accident.
-The generator must notify the Campus Security Office of a hazardous materials spill as quickly as possible.
+The generator must notify the Public Safety & Emergency office of a hazardous materials spill as quickly as possible.
 This will permit rapid coordination of emergency responses both internal and external to the College.

 In addition, State and Federal laws require that certain notifications be made to appropriate officials.
 The notification is handled by the Environmental Safety Manager.
 In some cases, cleanup operations may best be handled by professionals, who will be contacted by the Environmental Safety Manager in both emergency and non-emergency situations.

 What You Need to Know:

 - Identify activities that may generate hazardous waste.